import os

 # Create filepath

-= os.path.join("data", "no_push", "California_Fire_Perimeters_(all).shp")
+fp = os.path.join("data", "no_push", "California_Fire_Perimeters_(all).shp")

 # Read in data

-= gpd.read_file(fp)
+fire_perimeter = gpd.read_file(fp)

 # Lower column names

-=str.lower, inplace=True)
+fire_perimeter.rename(columns=str.lower, inplace=True)

 # Select Thomas Fire boundary by filtering for name and year

-= fire_perimeter.loc[(fire_perimeter['fire_name'] == "THOMAS") &
+thomas_fire = fire_perimeter.loc[(fire_perimeter['fire_name'] == "THOMAS") &

 # Save Thomas Fire boundary as a shapefile

-Derived from false-color-analysis.ipynb
+Derived from false-color-analysis.ipynb.

-First, import the landsat data (which has been pre-processed and saved on the server at the given filepath: /courses/EDS220/data/hwk4_landsat_data", "landsat8-2018-01-26-sb-simplified.nc
+First, import the landsat data (which has been pre-processed and saved on the server at the given filepath: /courses/EDS220/data/hwk4_landsat_data", "landsat8-2018-01-26-sb-simplified.nc).

 # Import data

-= os.path.join("/courses/EDS220/data/hwk4_landsat_data", "landsat8-2018-01-26-sb-simplified.nc")
+fp = os.path.join("/courses/EDS220/data/hwk4_landsat_data", "landsat8-2018-01-26-sb-simplified.nc")

-fp = rioxr.open_rasterio(fp)
+landsat = rioxr.open_rasterio(fp)

 * x (x) float64 7kB 1.213e+05 1.216e+05 ...
 3.557e+05 3.559e+05